haowulab/haowulab.github.io/DataSummerCamp/week7.md

 title: Schedule for week 7
 ---

+It seems the contents in weeks 5 and 6 are too heavy.
+I'll make this week a little more relaxing and fun.

 ### Homework

 1. Read in the COVID-19 data, provide R codes and results for the following questions: